Is tuition just for kids who are having problems?

 The standard cost is £32 for each hourly session and £45 per week for the 5 Step National 5 Maths Coaching System.

 Is it one to one tuition?

-No, we have a ratio of one tutor to two students and we find it brings many benefits including the following:
+For our regular tuition, no, we have a ratio of one tutor to two students and we find it brings many benefits including the following:

 Are your tutors qualified, experienced teachers?

 Yes they are.
 We have primary and secondary teachers who specialise in maths and/or English at the level required for the students they tutor.

 How does online tuition work?

 The short answer is, take a look at the video below.
 This shows Richard, our lead tutor, demonstrating how we work with our students.
 Our daughter is in the hot seat enjoying some maths.
 She works with one of our tutors too.